Anastasiaivanov/CheapTripMobileApp/README.md

 - UI tests (visibility objects and the result of searching on page)

+- saving logs to a new file each time while running the test script.
+  In case of error creating screenshot.

 Technology Used : Java, Selenium, Maven, Appium, Android Studio